Skip to main content

 (cell, (slice, slice, int)) ~dict::delete_get_min(cell dict, int key_len) asm(-> 0 2 1 3) "DICTREMMIN" "NULLSWAPIFNOT2";

-Computes the minimum key k in dictionary dict, removes it, and returns (dict', k, x, -1), where dict' is the modified version of dict and x is the value associated with k.
-If the dict is empty, returns (dict, null, null, 0).
+Finds the smallest key k in the dictionary dict, removes it, and returns (dict', k, x, -1), where dict' is the updated dictionary and x is the value associated with k.
+If the dictionary is empty, it returns (dict, null, null, 0).

-Note that the key returned by idict_delete_get_min may differ from the key returned by dict_delete_get_min and udict_delete_get_min.
+Note: The key returned by idict_delete_get_min may differ from that returned by dict_delete_get_min and udict_delete_get_min.

 dict_delete_get_max